 FICBP will provide a grant of up to 500 Euros to a student, to assist with purchasing equipment or with fieldwork costs related to research.

 To apply, please email FICBP directly at email@example.com, providing a brief description of the project and proposed expenditure.
-The closing date is 20 February 2020.
+This opportunity is not currently accepting applications, please check back later.